futoin/specs/draft/ftn16_citool.md

         * Gruntfile.js, Gruntfile.coffee -> grunt, nodejs
         * gulpfile.js -> gulp, nodejs
     * For each .tools detect related .env.*Bin, if not set
-        * Execute install procedures, if tool is missing
+        * Ask to execute install procedures, if tool is missing
+        * Fail, if not interactive prompt (e.g. automatic deployment)
     * Detect .vcs and related .env.*Bin, if not set
     * Detect .vcsRepo, if not set yet
     * Detect current .vcsBranch